-Similar species: Although the foliage is quite similar, the flower arrangement of the false Solomon’s seal (Maianthemum racemosum) is so different that identification presents no problem: the flowers of that species form a plumelike cluster of tiny, creamy-white florets arising from the tips of the plant stalks.
+Similar species: Although the foliage is quite similar, the flower arrangement of false Solomon’s seal (Maianthemum racemosum) is so different that identification presents no problem: the flowers of that species form a plumelike cluster of tiny, creamy-white florets arising from the tips of the plant stalks.
 Also, the fruits of false Solomon's seal are red at maturity, not dark blue.

 Stem length: to nearly 5 feet, but usually about 3 feet.